 Watching those vehicles and Melissa—who had volunteered to wave the green flag and was having a blast doing so—helped keep my mind off the question, “will Goldie successfully make it home?”
 At least momentarily

 Back to the Bay

-But around 45 mph, Goldie is really vibrating the mad.
-How the heck are we going to go up the Altamont Pass with this problem, I think?
-No, change that to: How the heck are we gonna *get* to the Altamont Pass?
+Around 45 mph, Goldie was vibrating like mad.
+“How the heck was I going to go up the Altamont Pass with this problem?”
+I thought.
+That thought changed to, “How the heck am I going to get to the Altamont Pass?”